Team-Nutshell/nutshellengine-docs/_sources/types/AssetManagerInterface/index.rst.txt

 	* - Name
 	  - Description
-	* - :doc:`/types/AssetManagerInterface/createSound/index`
-	  - Creates an empty sound and returns its pointer.
-	* - :doc:`/types/AssetManagerInterface/loadSound/index`
-	  - Loads a sound from a file and returns a pointer to the loaded sound.
 	* - :doc:`/types/AssetManagerInterface/createModel/index`
 	  - Creates an empty model and returns its pointer.
 	* - :doc:`/types/AssetManagerInterface/loadModel/index`